 Is it in a PDF format or a Word format?

 The answer is not at all complicated.
 In this blog post, we will help you make the best decision.

 Before you send your resume, make sure it looks professional.
 Check out Hiration's professional Online resume builder.
-It provides 20+ free prefessional resume templates to make your resume stand out.
+It provides 25+ free professional resume templates along with 100+ pre-filled content templates to make your resume stand out.

 We shall be covering the following topics.

 Why is choosing PDF or Word so important?

 Companies receive a lot of job applications for an average single job opening.
 To sort these thousands of applications, they use certain software.
 Because, well, recruiters are also humans!

 These softwares are called Applicant Tracking Systems (ATS).
 They sort the resumes by relevance by assessing them for keywords against the job description.